JetBlue tells Spirit Airlines that it may terminate its $3.8 billion buyout offer challenged by US

 “Spirit believes there is no basis for terminating the Merger Agreement,” Spirit wrote.
 “Spirit will continue to abide by all of its obligations under the Merger Agreement, and it expects JetBlue to do the same.”

-Shares of Spirit Airlines Inc., based in Miramar, Florida, slumped 11% in midday trading, while JetBlue Airways Corp. gained 3%.
+Shares of Spirit Airlines Inc., based in Miramar, Florida, slumped 11% in afternoon trading, while JetBlue Airways Corp. gained 3%.

 JetBlue, based in New York, had argued that it needed to buy Spirit to grow quickly and better compete against bigger rivals that dominate the U.S. air-travel market.
 Together, the two carriers would control about 10% of the domestic air-travel market, still smaller than American, Delta, United and Southwest.